Jeddah: Libraries

 The central library at King Abdulaziz University (main branch) is a five-story building that has a large collection of Arabic and English language books, rare books, and documents as well as access to several online databases.
 It is open for public access and allows the borrowing of books after requesting a library card.
 Saturdays are dedicated to female visitors.

 King Abdul Aziz Public Library is a philanthropic institution that was founded and supported by the Custodian of the Two Holy Mosques King Abdullah Bin Abdulaziz, chairman of its board of directors.
 Established in 1985, the library was officially opened by the King on 27 February 1987.
 It emphasizes Islamic and Arabic heritage and history of the Kingdom.
 The library is divided into three branches (men's, women's, and children's).

 The limited number of libraries is criticized by the public.
 As a result, King Abdullah, Custodian of the Two Holy Mosques, has approved the King Abdullah Project for the Development of Public Libraries, and approximately SAR150 million is budgeted to be spent.

 In April 2014, Prince Mishaal Ibn Abdullah Abdulaziz opened a new public library in Jeddah by Makkah Governor, under the name of King Fahd Public Library.

-King Fahd Public Library was built over an area of 17000 m2 within the main Campus of King Abdulaziz University (KAU) in Jeddah. it includes a diverse collection of books and reference material classified into three sections to meet the needs and wants of a wide range of readership.
+King Fahd Public Library was built over an area of 17000 m2 within the main Campus of King Abdulaziz University (KAU) in Jeddah.
+It includes a diverse collection of books and reference material classified into three sections to meet the needs and wants of a wide range of readership.
 Spaces have been set apart for youths, children and women.

 Sports

-Jeddah is the home of the two largest well-known football clubs teams, Al-Ittihad Club and Al-Ahli Saudi FC.
-Both teams play their league matches at King Abdullah Stadium, which is located northern part of Jeddah near King Abdelaziz Airport.
+Jeddah is the home of two large and well-known football clubs, Al-Ittihad and Al-Ahli.
+Both teams play their league matches at King Abdullah Stadium, which is located in the northern part of Jeddah near King Abdulaziz Airport.
+It was the host city for the 2023 FIFA Club World Cup.

-The city is home to the 2015 Saudi Arabian basketball Champion Al-Ittihad Jeddah, which plays its home games in the Prince Abdullah Al-Faisal Basketball Arena.
+The city is also home to the Saudi Arabian basketball Giants Al-Ittihad its the basketball section of the football club, which plays its home games in the Prince Abdullah Al-Faisal Basketball Arena.

-On 5 November 2020, it was announced that Jeddah will host the round of the 2021 FIA Formula 1 World Championship.
+On 5 November 2020, it was announced that Jeddah would host the 21st round of the 2021 FIA Formula 1 World Championship.
 The Jeddah Corniche Circuit is a street circuit, winding through the Jeddah Corniche along the Red Sea, north of the main part of the city.
-The race debuted on 5 December 2021, and is scheduled to be held in the city until 2025.
+The race debuted on 5 December 2021, and is scheduled to be held in the city until 2030.
+In the 2022 edition of the race, Mexican driver Sergio Pérez achieved his maiden pole position in his 215th race, becoming the driver with most races before pole position.